Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 5. Total CCD in existence on either Mainnet or Testnet; on Mainnet Total CCD in circulation is also shown.
 6. Blocks added: number of blocks added in the selected time range.
 7. Block Time: average time since last block created in the selected time range.
-8. Transactions: sum of transactions in the selected time range.
+8. Transactions: total number of transactions in the selected time range.
-9. Accounts created: sum of accounts created in the selected time range.
+9. Accounts created: total number of accounts created in the selected time range.
 10. Latest blocks: continuously updated list of the latest 10 blocks baked on the blockchain, including links to details for the individual blocks and bakers.
 11. Latest transactions: continuously updated list of the latest 10 transactions on the blockchain, including links to details for the individual transactions and senders (where available).